joelhans/netdata/docs/collect/container-metrics.md

 Netdata can even [run in a Docker container](/packaging/docker/README.md) itself, and then collect metrics about the host system, its own container with cgroups, and any applications you want to monitor.

-See our [application metrics doc](/docs/collect/application-metrics.md) for details about Netdata's application metrics collection capabilities.
+See our [service metrics doc](/docs/collect/service-metrics.md) for details about Netdata's service metric collection capabilities.

 ## Collect Kubernetes metrics